 Not only does setting your ingredients up ahead of time speed the cooking process, but it also helps ensure you have everything you need to make the dish.

-How do I make Salmon Cakes?
+How do I make Salmon Patties?

-Do I have to cook the salmon to make Salmon cakes?
+Do I have to cook the salmon to make Salmon Cakes?

 Gently mix and return to the refrigerator until needed.

 Add the mayonnaise, dijon mustard, old bay seasoning, lemon juice, Worcestershire sauce, hot sauce, and egg to a medium bowl.
 Mix the ingredients together until well blended.

 This is the imperial sauce, which is used as a binder and adds flavor to the salmon cakes.

 Add the imperial sauce and bread crumbs to the salmon mixture and mix together until well blended.